Know Before You Go

 - Don't expect to split the check at restaurants.
 Plan to pay in cash or have one person in your party pay and Venmo them later.

-- Things move at a glacial pace here, expect to relax and go with the flow throughout your stay.
+- Things in Europe move at a glacial pace compared to the United States, expect to relax and go with the flow throughout your stay.

-- Try ouzo!
-It's a anise flavored licquor that you must try at least once.
+- In Greece, try ouzo!
+It's a anise flavored liquor that you must try at least once.
 To properly cheers, look your drinking buddy square in the eye, say "Yamas!" and throw back your shot.

 - Dress modestly.
 Yes it's super hot in the summer (temperatures up to the 100s) but women should cover to their knees and shoulders and men should wear at the very least shirts and shorts.
 If you're on the beach or at the pool normal western bathing suits are totally fine.